ethereum-optimism/design-docs/protocol/l1-upgrades.md

 will be necessary to have a deployment of the previous release available on the current commit, in order to test the upgrade path.
 This is achievable using `op-deployer`.

-Testing should also be done to ensure that, given the same configuration as inputs, a fresh chain has the same resulting configuration as an upgraded chain.
+All tests should be executed against both a freshly deployed and upgraded system.

 **Alternatives considered:**

+- Rather than duplicated tests, new tests could ensure that given the same configuration as inputs, a fresh chain has the same resulting configuration as an upgraded chain.
+Duplicating tests was deemed acceptable as they are parallelizable.

 # Resource Usage